CityofToronto/bdit_king_pilot_dashboard/d3-volume_map/readme.md

 1. `streets_lines3.csv` - full-length streets, point-to-point line, version 3
 2. `streets_segments31.csv` - streets segmented by intersections with other streets, point-to-point line, version 3.1
 3. `street_volumes.csv`, or other source - volume data tied to segment number and segment direction; `street_volumes.csv` is fake data
+The coordinates of streets_lines and streets_segments are relative to (0,0), with x increasing as you move right and y increasing as you move down.
+Compared to the streets in real life, the coordinates are about 10 units to 100 metres.

 ### `streets_lines3.csv` example